AzadKshitij/Triger/.github/CONTRIBUTING.md

 3. Submit a pull request, use the implemented issue template if it is based on an issue or the new issue template if it is not linked to any issue.

 4. Give us a moment.
 Triger is maintained by only one person, all of whom are doing this on their limited free time, so it may take us a bit to review your request.
-Bug fixes should be merged in directly, while features usually require Cherno's approval with or without it mentioned in one (or more) videos.
+Bug fixes should be merged in directly.

 If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial][thinkful-pr-tutorial] for a complete walkthrough of the process.